vpjaseem/linux-startup-scripts/README.md

 # linux-startup-scripts
-#Conver windows edited file to Linux format sed -i 's/\r$//' filename
+#To convert windows edited file to Linux format use, sed -i 's/\r$//' filename